-So how can you get your teen to keep his or her room clean, or at least somewhat less disgusting?
+So how can you get your teen to keep their room clean, or at least somewhat less disgusting?
 Here's some advice from the experts.

 What Lurks in Your Teen's Bedroom?

-Unless your kid is using his room to harbor wild animals or make explosives, he's probably not created a genuine health hazard.
+Unless your kid is using their room to harbor wild animals or make explosives, they are probably not created a genuine health hazard.
 But it still might get plenty yucky.

 "If you can smell your teen's room down the hall -- because of old food or old laundry -- that's not sanitary," Altmann tells WebMD.
 "And it could even conceivably pose some health problems."
 Like what?